allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ### Host Network:
 When you use --network="host" on a Linux host, it instructs Docker to run the container in the host's network namespace, effectively allowing it to share the same network stack as the host.
 This means the container can directly access host services on their ports.

-Keep in mind that the --network="host" option in Docker is primarily designed for Linux hosts and does not work as expected on macOS or other non-Linux operating systems.
+Keep in mind that the --network="host" option in Docker is primarily designed [for Linux hosts][8] and does not work as expected on macOS or other non-Linux operating systems.

 On macOS, Docker Desktop runs a lightweight Linux VM under the hood to provide a Linux-like environment for Docker containers.
 However, macOS does not have the same "host" network namespace concept as Linux.
 When you use --network="host" on macOS, it has no effect on container networking.
 The container will continue to use its own network namespace, separate from the host's network.

 ## Docker vs Filesystem

-In a containerized environment, any changes made to the container’s filesystem are lost when the container is terminated and restarted.
+In a containerized environment, any changes made to the container’s filesystem are lost when the container is removed.
 This is because a container’s filesystem only exists as long as the container does.

 However, these changes are not lost if the container is only stopped and not removed.
 All changes are indeed isolated to that specific container’s internal filesystem.

 As for [volumes][7], they provide a way to persist data and share it among containers.
-They allow specific filesystem paths of the container to be connected back to the host machine, providing more consistent storage that is independent of the container.
+They allow specific filesystem paths of the container to be connected back to the host machine, providing more consistent storage that is **independent of the container**.
 This is especially important for stateful applications.

 By default, when a container is removed, an associated volume is not automatically removed as well.
 Those are called a dangling volumes, because they're actually not being used by any active container.